 Based on the fixed and variable costs above, the following scenarios are given for energy users with $1M to $25M in annual energy costs.

-Based on the table above, if your energy spend is $1M/year (or less) it is likely there is little to no return on investment (2% IRR).
-If your annual energy spend is $2M/year then there is an 11% IRR and a positive NPV $525,000 (marginal cost benefit, progress with this if you have additional sustainability interests).
+Based on the table above, if your energy spend is $1M/year (or less) it is likely there is little to no return on investment (2% IRR) from building an energy management team with supporting infrastructure.
+If your annual energy spend is $2M/year then there is (using these assumptions) an 11% IRR and a positive NPV $525,000.
+Arguably this has marginal cost benefit, perhaps progress with this if you have additional sustainability interests.

-Based on conservative assumptions, energy management is financially attractive for large energy users with $3M – $5M or greater in annual energy expenditure.
+We would suggest that energy management can be financially attractive for large energy users with $3M – $5M or greater in annual energy expenditure.

-If your annual energy costs are in this range and you are still using a project based approach, it is time to change to a more sophisticated investment framework so that energy wastage is reduced (given it funds itself with a positive NPV in the millions)
+If your annual energy costs are in this range and you are still using a project based approach, it may be time to review if a more sophisticated investment framework is possible so that energy wastage is reduced (given it funds itself with a positive NPV in the millions).
+Careful attention to assumptions is required given a detailed discounted cashflow model can be quite sensitive to inputs (tip: be quite conservative in forecasts).